pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Top bar messaging.md

 ![image](https://user-images.githubusercontent.com/101316657/171601910-e7b37c7e-619c-4b53-8664-4e19242c7104.png)

-**bar** - background color of the bar can be set in 'backgroundColor' field. 'sessionBased' can be set to true or false.
+**bar** - background color of the bar can be set in 'backgroundColor' field.
+In addition, background color be set to linear gradient as well.
+To create a linear gradient you must define at least two color stops.
+Color stops are the colors you want to render smooth transitions among.
+You can also set a starting point and a direction (or an angle) along with the gradient effect 'sessionBased' can be set to true or false.

 ![image](https://user-images.githubusercontent.com/101316657/171602105-6902ce2f-e47f-4bab-a370-874a746b074e.png)